Restriction in Eating Disorder Recovery and How it can Manifest

 - Having a pear instead of a banana because although you are eating thousands of calories in a day now, bananas are still a fear food,

-- Eating the fear food, such as a huge sandwich with loads of cheese and butter and massive slabs of bread but then not having the crisps you really want with it.
+- Eating the fear food, such as a huge sandwich with loads of cheese and butter and massive slabs of bread but not having the crisps you really want with it.

 These little things count.
 Notice every decision when it comes to food and where the restriction is still lingering.